 - Video or video clips: please note that only the first 10 minutes will be used for review

 - Up to 20 pages of poetry, 30 pages of prose, or one to two full-length plays/scripts

-**Artist teams should apply together by submitting one application, listing the names of each team member on the application form.
+**Artist teams should apply together, listing the names of each team member on one application form.
 Please note that winter housing limitations make it difficult to accommodate large teams.